Hybrid Quantum-Classical Generative Adversarial Networks with Transfer Learning: Model

 Compared to the extensive exploration and proven success of transfer learning in discriminative tasks, such as image classification and object detection, its application to generative tasks, particularly image synthesis, has received relatively less attention~\cite{zhao2020}.
 Recent studies have shown that transfer learning can also be beneficial in improving the performance of GANs in target domains with limited data~\cite{zhao2020, LV-TL}.
 A key common insight from these studies is that the low-level filters of a pre-trained GAN discriminator, which capture general visual features like edges and textures, can be effectively leveraged to aid generation in the target domain.
 By freezing or fine-tuning the low-level layers of the discriminator, and only training the higher-level layers, the generator can be guided to produce more realistic samples, even when the target dataset is small.
 In contrast, the generator must typically be trained from scratch or carefully fine-tuned, as its task of learning a novel and specific data distribution rarely benefits from previously learned discriminative features.
 This distinction emphasizes why practitioners commonly apply transfer learning to discriminators to expedite GAN training and enhance image quality, stability, and convergence speed~\cite{Chong2024P2D, Mo2020FreezeD}.

 Following the discriminator design in Section~\ref{discriminator}, we apply transfer learning exclusively to the discriminator network.
 Specifically, we load the ImageNet-pretrained ResNet-18 weights released by He~\emph{et~al.}~\cite{He2016ResNet}, apply our architectural modifications, and fine-tune all layers.
 The pretraining provides robust edge and texture detectors, while full fine-tuning enables the model to adapt entirely to the CIFAR-10 domain and the adversarial training objective, without the risk of freezing suboptimal filters.
 The architectural changes described earlier ( \textit{conv1} resizing, removal of the early \textit{max-pool}, and replacement of the final FC layer with \texttt{Identity}) are applied to both discriminator variants prior to fine-tuning.
 ResNet-18 is selected for its balance between computational efficiency and representational performance, offering a lightweight yet effective backbone for transfer learning on CIFAR-10 within hybrid quantum-classical workflows.
+In this study, transfer learning serves as a strong pretrained backbone for the discriminator, supporting feature extraction and training stability, while also providing a consistent classical foundation across Experiments 1--4 so that the effect of VQC placement can be assessed more clearly.